Code-Hex/ghp/README.md

     ghp newProjectName       # It will make directory on ghq root and git init cd $(ghp newProjectName) # easy to change directory

-also you can use combinate with [peco](https://github.com/peco/peco) and ghq. see [sample usage](https://github.com/peco/peco/wiki/Sample-Usage#pecoghq--ghq--peco-miyagawa)
+also you can use combination with [peco](https://github.com/peco/peco) and ghq. see [sample usage](https://github.com/peco/peco/wiki/Sample-Usage#pecoghq--ghq--peco-miyagawa)

 # Installation